Invitations

 1. Go to Engagements > Settings > Program > Invitations.

-2. Select how you want to invite the hacker in Manually invite a hacker by email or username.
-You can choose to invite a hacker by selecting either:
+2. Select how you want to invite the hacker by clicking the button next to Manually invite a hacker by email or username.

 3. This will open a pop-up window where you can enter the email address or username of the hacker you want to invite.
 You will also be required to enter an invitation message as well as a context option explaining the invitation reason.